 Cost Considerations for Rat Lifespan-Based Treatments

-One-time rat service runs $250–$400.
-Quarterly plans start with a setup fee, then around $39/month.
-Bimonthly or monthly visits suit hot spots like Old Town.
+One-time rat service runs $250-$400.
+Tri-annual plans (three times per year) start with a setup fee, then around $39/month.
+Hot spots like Old Town may need more frequent visits.

 Seasonal protection programs pay off: less rebound, fewer surprise visits.
 You can also bundle & save adding termite, mosquito or tick coverage.